National Invasive Species Awareness Week is Feb 22-26, 2021

 Signs of the emerald ash borer include:

-- D-shaped holes in bark – Created as larvae emerge from under the bark
+- D-shaped holes in bark which are created as larvae emerge from under the bark

-- Excessive woodpecker activity – Woodpeckers feed on the EAB larvae.
-The birds strip the bark off to get to their prey.
+- Excessive woodpecker activity may indicate EAB presence because woodpeckers feed on the EAB larvae.
+The birds damage trees further by stripping the bark off to get to their prey.

-- Epicormic Sprouting – This symptom is an indication of some sort of sickness or infestation.
+- Epicormic Sprouting can occur when EAB is present or as indication of some other sort of sickness or infestation.
 Even if the culprit is something other than EAB, you should have a professional inspect the tree.

-The NISAW encourages awareness of all types of invasive species, but the emerald ash borer is a definite local threat that homeowners should be aware of.
+The NISAW encourages all types of invasive species awareness, but the emerald ash borer and the spotted lanternfly are definite local threats that homeowners should be aware of.
 Spring is a good time to schedule an inspection of the trees in your landscape to ensure that they are healthy and free of problematic issues.

 Stein Tree Service is the oldest independently owned tree care service company in Delaware.
-The company is licensed to perform inspections and treat for emerald ash borer in Delaware and Pennsylvania.
-The professional certified arborists and specialists are dedicated to exceptional tree care.
-For more information call 302-478-3511 or visit the company website at: www.SteinTree.com.
+We are licensed to perform inspections and treat for emerald ash borer in Delaware and Pennsylvania, and to work in any spotted lanternfly quarantine areas.
+Our professional certified arborists and specialists are dedicated to exceptional tree care.
+For more information about invasive species awareness or our services, call 302-478-3511 or visit the company website at: www.SteinTree.com.

 REQUEST A FREE, NO OBLIGATION CONSULTATION